-Subsequent to the end of the Year, the Company entered into a non-binding memorandum of understanding (the "MOU") with LG Energy Solution ("LGES") to supply LGES with a battery-grade lithium hydroxide from its planned refinery starting in 2025.
+In September, 2022, the Company entered into a non-binding memorandum of understanding (the "MOU") with LG Energy Solution ("LGES") to supply LGES with a battery-grade lithium hydroxide from its planned processing facility starting in 2025.
 Under the terms of the MOU, Avalon would commit, for five years initially, to provide LGES with at least 50% of its planned initial lithium hydroxide production from its Thunder Bay facility, with the potential to increase production as demand grows.
-LGES will also provide 50% of initial feed for the years 2025-2030, enabling Avalon's Separation Rapids and other lithium assets to get into production and commence lithium mineral concentrate production to serve the refinery.
-Pursuant to the MOU, the parties continue discussions to enter into a definitive supply agreement and broader strategic partnership agreement, including co-ownership of the refinery with Avalon, which is expected to be finalized soon.
+LGES will also provide 50% of initial feed for the years 2025-2030, enabling Avalon's Separation Rapids and other lithium assets to get into production and commence lithium mineral concentrate production to serve the processing facility.